aphp/edsnlp/docs/pipelines/ner/score.md

 !!! note

-    SpaCy doesn't allow to pass functions in the configuration of a pipeline.
+    spaCy doesn't allow to pass functions in the configuration of a pipeline.
     To circumvent this issue, functions need to be registered, which simply consists in decorating those functions